Information & Facts for Lehigh Valley, Pennsylvania

 We want to help you with your media story about Lehigh Valley.
-Click here for a PDF of the 2017 Lehigh Valley fact sheet or browse through the items below.
+Click here for a PDF of Lehigh Valley fact sheet or browse through the items below.

 Set amidst gentle hills and charming countrysides, Lehigh Valley, Pa. is one of the fastest growing areas in Pennsylvania and located 60 minutes north of Philadelphia, 90 minutes west of New York City and three hours north of Washington D.C., encompassing Lehigh and Northampton counties.

 The three cities of Allentown, Bethlehem, and Easton call Lehigh Valley home.
 And, over a dozen main streets, whether named Hamilton, Broad, Broadway, Northampton or Main, are the epicenters of their communities.
 Each has a unique industrial past, a current cultural identity, and a strong sense of community pride.